julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Tuesday, July 22, 2025.
+#### Wednesday, July 23, 2025.
 Quote of the day:

-> "If you accept the expectations of others, especially negative ones, then you never will change the outcome." - Michael Jordan
+> "Life and death are one thread, the same line viewed from different sides." - Lao Tzu